maxveldink/activerecord-ejection_seat/README.md

 ## Code of Conduct

-Everyone interacting in the Activerecord::EjectionSeat project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/activerecord-ejection_seat/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in this project's codebase, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/audaciousaardvark/activerecord-ejection_seat/blob/master/CODE_OF_CONDUCT.md).